 The authors concluded that it is possible to successfully treat scoliosis curves 45-degrees or larger without surgical fusion.
 It takes good patient cooperation over a long period of time.
 Motivation seems to be a central key to success with conservative care of this type.
 A team approach with involvement and communication among family, patient, surgeon, physical therapist, and orthotist (brace maker) is also essential.

-There are some studies that show over time, OCD lesions can lead to further degenerative changes in the elbow.
 Even with surgery, OCD usually leads to future joint problems, including degenerative arthritis and osteoarthritis.
 That’s why proper treatment (based on evidence of what works and what doesn’t) is so important.